al1sant0s/tsto2rgb/README.md

   * Eggs/
   * Neutral/

 * Active_In is an animation that plays once a character, about to do a job at the Simpsons house, reaches it.
-If the building is currently playing the Neutral animation, the Active_In animation will be played before the Active animation starts.
+If the building is currently playing the Neutral animation, the Active_In animation will kick in before the Active animation starts.
 In other words, it is the animation that works as a transition between the Neutral and Active animations.
 * Active_Out is an animation that plays once the last character doing a job at the Simpsons house finishes (their thumbs-up icon is tapped by the player).
 Works as a transition between Active and Neutral animations.